AhoyISki/duat/README.md

 And so I thought, why not make my own text editor?

-I thought, why not make a text editor that is as modular as possible, while still having a sensible default configuration?
-That I could modify however I wanted, and with a language that I love?
+I thought, why not make a text editor that is as modular as possible, while still having a sensible default configuration, that I could modify however I wanted, and with a language that I love?

 That’s why I decided to create Duat.